gnarroway/hato/README.md

 `cookie-policy` Can be used to construct a [`java.net.CookieManager`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/net/CookieManager.html)
   (a type of CookieHandler).
 However, the `cookie-handler` option will take precedence if it is set.
-  Furthermore, any invalid option will still create a CookieManager with the default policy (original-server) unaffected.
+  If an invalid option is provided, a CookieManager with the default policy (original-server) will be created.
 Valid options:

  - `:none` Accepts no cookies
  - `:all`  Accepts all cookies